gsauthof/feed-util/README.md

 This repository contains news feed related utilities.

 - `heiser.py` - a program that augments
   the heise.de news feed with content of the referenced articles
+- `lwn.py` - create an atom feed with content for lwn.net
+  articles
 - `cast.py` - create a minimal audio-cast Atom feed via extracting the information from some HTML pages

 2017, Georg Sauthoff <mail@gms.tf>